We made a video game (instead of a music video) to go with the composition we commissioned from Matthew Joseph Payne.

 - Spaceship levels - shoot bad guys and bricks with space bar.

 - Back in the castle - put the white orbs into the nest. pick up all the fruit in the castle and feed them to Fluffy the chicken.
-Don't let Smoothy the dog steal your fruit.
+If Smoothy the dog touches you, he will steal the last piece of fruit you picked up.

 Need more tips?
 Did you find a bug?
 If so, please email Meerenai at email@example.com